solomon-mh/receipt-ocr/README.md

 ## 🤝 Contributing

-Feel free to open issues or submit pull requests with new features or bug fixes.
+Feel free to open issues or submit pull requests with new features or bug fixes.t